 When most people refer to statistics, they usually refer to classical statistics, but both types of knowledge are useful.
 In addition, many reasoning techniques and machine learning algorithms depend on the knowledge of linear algebra.

 For example, a popular method to discover hidden characteristics in a data set is SVD, which is grounded in matrix math and has much less to do with classical stats.

 Technology and Hacking.

-Why is hacking ability important?
-Because data scientists utilize technology in order to wrangle enormous data sets and work with complex algorithms, and it requires tools far more sophisticated than Excel.
+Why is hacking important?
+Because data scientists use technology to fight for large data sets and use complex algorithms, it needs a lot more tools than Excel.

-Data scientists need to be able to code — prototype quick solutions, as well as integrate with complex data systems.
+Data scientists need to be able to codify: prototype fast solutions and integrate with complex data systems.